SM0HANTY/System-Monitor-Tool/README.md

 Exit the monitor:
 Press Ctrl+C in the terminal to stop the program.

+🔮 Future Improvements

+This simple tool could be expanded with more advanced features:

+Implement ncurses: Replace system("clear") with the ncurses library for a smooth, flicker-free, and interactive UI.

+Add Interactivity:

+Allow killing processes by entering a PID.

+Allow sorting by different columns (e.g., PID, Name, CPU).

+Calculate CPU Usage: Implement the logic to sample CPU times and display a real-time CPU % for each process.

+Add User Column: Parse /etc/passwd or use getpwuid() to map process UIDs to user names.

-Code Overview
+⚙️ Code Overview

-The program works by reading and parsing plain text files from the /proc directory:
+The program works by reading and parsing plain text files from the /proc directory in a loop:

 /proc/meminfo: Used to get system-wide memory statistics (MemTotal, MemFree).